-An examination of the texts and movements which comprise contemporary drama in today's multicultural world.
+An examination of the texts and movements which comprise contemporary drama in today's multicultural world, as written by contemporary American women playwrights.

 380 History of Theatre (3)

 A study of the development of theatrical art, including the physical theatre, production practices and cultural contexts, from the beginnings in primitive rituals through contemporary time.